Introduction

 ENGLISH

 Teaching children the basic skills of speaking, listening, reading and writing is high on our list of priorities.
-Every day our children are taught literacy skills and we aim to instill in our children a lasting love of literature.
+Every day our children are taught literacy skills and we aim to instil in our children a lasting love of literature.
 Our pupils enjoy meaningful writing experiences, speaking and listening activities and drama sessions.

 Reading